YaminDO/Data-Analyst-Portfolio/README.md

+[//]: # (These are reference links used in the body of this note )

+# Table of Contents

+-  [About Me]
+    -  [My Journey]
+    -  [The Transition]
+    -  [Bridging the Gap]
+    -  [What Drives Me]
+ -  [Projects]
+     - [Python]
+     - [Power BI]
+     - [Excel]
+     - [SQL]
+     - [Tableau]
+ -  [Educational Background]
+ -  [Certificates]
+ -  [Let's Connect]

-# About Me
+## About Me

-Greetings!
+Hello!
 I'm Yaminn Nge, and I'm on an exciting journey of transitioning from a seasoned software developer to a data analyst.
 With a strong foundation in software engineering, I'm now channeling my passion for data and analytics to unlock the potential of information-driven decision-making.

 ## My Journey